xavierdidelot/xavierdidelot.github.io/clonalframe.md

 * <a href="http://www.stats.ox.ac.uk/~didelot/files/ClonalFrame-1.2-Mac.zip">Click here</a> to download a precompiled binary for Mac.
 * <a href="http://www.stats.ox.ac.uk/~didelot/files/ClonalFrame-1.2-Lin.zip">Click here</a> to download a precompiled binary for Linux.
 * For the GUI of ClonalFrame, please download the Windows version 1.1 below.
 Please note that this GUI is no longer supported and was originally designed to work for Windows XP.
 Some users have reported that it could be made to work for Windows 7/8 using the procedure described <a href=http://windows.microsoft.com/en-GB/windows7/products/features/windows-xp-mode>here</a>.
 The Windows GUI can also be used on a Mac via <a href=http://www.winehq.org/>Wine</a> or the <a href=http://winebottler.kronenberg.org/>WineBottler</a>.
-* Barry Hall has written a perl script called parseCF to interpret the output from ClonalFrame.
-This is available <a href=http://bellinghamresearchinstitute.com/software/index.html>here</a>.

 #### Version 1.1: